 Mr. Doyle has over 40 years of experience in all facets of international resource exploration, development and production.
-Currently, Mr. Doyle serves as a director of Golden Star Resources Ltd and sits on its Audit Committee and Compensation Committee.
+Mr. Doyle served as a director of Detour Gold form 2010 until 2018, Golden Star Resources Ltd. from 2010 until 2021 and Caldas Gold from 2020 until 2021.
 He was Chief Executive Officer of Medoro Resources Limited until October 2009 and was Executive Vice President prior to that.
 Previously, Mr. Doyle was Chief Financial Officer of a number of companies including Pacific Stratus Energy Corp., Coalcorp Mining Inc., Bolivar Gold Corp. and HMZ Metals Inc., Lac Minerals and Falconbridge Limited.
 In addition, he was previously a gold market analyst at RBC Capital Markets and Credit Suisse First Boston.
 Mr. Doyle holds CPA, CA and C.Dir designations and graduated with an HBA in Business Administration from the Ivey School of Business, University of Western Ontario.